1st teacher on Salt Spring Island circa 1859 to 1875; one of only 16 public school teachers in the Province at that time.

 John Craven Jones was the 2nd oldest of three brothers who came to Salt Spring Island in 1859.
 John's older brother is William Allen who settled in Barkerville and became known as the Barkerville Dentist, nicknamed "Painless Jones".
 His younger brother Elias Toussaint headed for the gold rush in the Cariboo, but returned to the U.S. within a year.

 When John Craven Jones arrived on Salt Spring Island he was 25.
-There was no school on Salt Spring Island, so Jones taught the children wherever there was space, in rough sheds or in family homes.
+There was no school on Salt Spring Island, so Jones taught the children wherever there was space, in sheds or in family homes.
 By 1861 the community built a log school house roughly in the same location where Central School is now located.
-For three days he taught at Central and for three days he taught at what only can be described as a shed in the north of the island, roughly where Fernwood School is located today.
+For three days he taught at Central and for three days he taught in the north of the island, roughly where Fernwood School is located today.
 He travelled back and forth between the schools because it was too dangerous with cougars all about for the children to travel.

 By 1872 John Craven Jones had 25 students, 7 in the north and 18 at Central.
 Jones was 1 of 16 public school teachers in the entire province.
 Most surprisingly, he taught without being paid!
 Jones owned property and a farm on the east side of Ganges Harbor and the families were happy and eager to ensure he had whatever he needed to stay, providing him with clothing, produce from their gardens, eggs, meat and poultry.